io-kats/JSON-Parser/README.md

 EOF: done!
 ```

-print_nodes can be disabled by defining ERS_JSON_NDEBUG
+print_nodes can be disabled by defining JSON_NDEBUG
 before including the header file.

 You can also print out an error message if there's an error: